-The minor in Design Studies is available to students interested in design courses but who do not wish to major in graphic, industrial, or interior design.
-The courses are designed to appeal especially to students who have not been accepted to the upper-division of graphic, industrial, or interior design but who wish to pursue the study of design within the Bachelor of Interdisciplinary Studies degree.
+Students interested in design who do not wish to major in graphic, industrial, or interior design can earn a minor in Design Studies.
+The courses may also appeal to students not accepted to the upper-division of graphic, industrial, or interior design who wish to pursue the study of design within the Bachelor of Interdisciplinary Studies degree.

-The selected courses satisfy the minimum requirement (18 semester hours) for the minor.
-Furthermore, 12 semester hours must be taken in upper-division course work.
-To enhance understanding of the subject matter, some of the selected courses are sequential in nature and require certain prerequisites.
+Courses selected must satisfy the minimum requirement of 18 semester hours for the minor.
+In addition students must take 12 semester hours in upper-division course work.
+To enhance understanding of the subject matter, some of the designated courses are sequential in nature and require certain prerequisites.
 Consequently, students should carefully note the semester in which these particular courses are offered.
-All courses are non-studio courses.
+All designated courses for the minor in design studies are lecture courses.